 How Hard Is It to Get Into USC?

-USC is a very selective university with an acceptance rate of just 11%—this means only about 1 in 9 students gets accepted.
+USC is a very selective university with an acceptance rate of just under 16%—this means fewer than 1 in 6 students gets accepted.

 Here's how USC's official news website describes its student body:

-Looking at this data alone, we can say with confidence that it's generally pretty difficult to get into USC—and it’s growing more difficult every year.
+Looking at this data alone, we can say with confidence that it's generally pretty difficult to get into USC.

 So what kind of applicants is USC looking for?
 Let's take a look.